 Every month, Sarah’s Inn nominates a volunteer to be our Volunteer of The Month.
-Laura Schumacker was nominated as October’s Volunteer of The Month.
-Laura joined the Sarah’s Inn team in July 2020.
-Our Volunteer and In-Kind Coordinator, Mariam, asked Laura about his experiences as a volunteer.
+Kelly Ross was nominated as October’s Volunteer of The Month.
+Kelly joined the Sarah’s Inn team in February 2015.
+Our Volunteer and In-Kind Coordinator, Mariam, asked Kelly about her experiences as a volunteer.

 - How long have you been volunteering with us, and how did you hear about Sarah’s Inn?

 “I have been volunteering since 2015, for about 7 years.
 I have been on the mailing list at Sarah's Inn and saw the training on the newsletter; and wanted to wait until my son went to college to do the training.”

 - What have you enjoyed about volunteering with Sarah’s Inn?

 “I like feeling like victims have a place to talk about what is going on and on a different level gives them a voice - most times they don’t feel that freedom where they can talk and have a voice - even if it is a 5 minute conversation, it’s still a connection with someone who cares about them.
 I also enjoy being a part of a group that prioritizes the safety and well being of clients and supporting them in that.”